-1. Material reserves; adjustment for booking lag
+- 1. Material reserves; adjustment for booking lag

 The company participates in a number of voluntary and involuntary pooling arrangements.
 The booked reserves and earned premiums for some pools reflect losses incurred and premiums earned by the pools through various dates prior to year-end.
-Company practice is to record the loss and loss adjustment expense reserves reported to it by the pools with accrual for any reporting lag.

-2. Material reserves; independent review of significant pools or made use of pool actuarial opinion; balance of non-reviewed reserves immaterial; adjustment for lag
+Company practice is to record the loss and loss adjustment expense reserves reported to it by the pools with accrual for any reporting lag. - 2.
+Material reserves; independent review of significant pools or made use of pool actuarial opinion; balance of non-reviewed reserves immaterial; adjustment for lag

 The company participates in a number of voluntary and involuntary pooling arrangements.
-Company practice is to review independently the reserves for the larger pools, which account for \$ABC of pool reserves.
-Based on this review, the company has increased the reserves reported by these pools by \\\\ percent.
-The company has made use of actuarial opinions prepared by actuaries on behalf of the pool for other larger pools, which account for \$DEF of pool reserves.
+Company practice is to review the reserves for the larger pools, which account for \$ABC of pool reserves, independently.
+Based on this review, the company has increased the reserves reported by these pools by percent.
+The Company has made use of actuarial opinions prepared by (insert name and affiliation of opining actuary) for other pools, which account for \$DEF of pool reserves.
+I have reviewed the analysis underlying these actuarial opinions and have concluded that the analysis is reasonable.
+I have not performed an independent analysis for these pools.
 The remaining non-reviewed pool reserve (\$JKL) is immaterial.
 Aggregate reserves held for all pools are \$XYZ.
 Company practice is to accrue for the reporting lag for these pools.